mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 ````````````````
 According to ISO 15765-2, CAN bus supports 4 types of UDS packets.

-List of `Network Protocol Control Information`_ supported by CAN bus:
+List of all values of `Network Protocol Control Information`_ supported by CAN bus:
  - 0x0 - :ref:`Single Frame <knowledge-base-can-single-frame>`
  - 0x1 - :ref:`First Frame <knowledge-base-can-first-frame>`
  - 0x2 - :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`